 IELTS is the world-famous English proficiency test that comprises four modules: speaking, reading, writing, and listening.
 The tests are accepted worldwide and also in almost all universities in France like Sorbonne University and Université Paris-Saclay.
 The scoring of the test is written in bands from 1 to 9 and any band above 5 – 6 is considered good if you are an international student.

-There are many organizations that conduct IELTS all around the world like the British Council or IDP.
-You can opt for any one of them at your own convenience.
+Many organizations conduct IELTS all around the world like the British Council or IDP.
+You can opt for any one of them at your convenience.
 The test results last for two years from the day that you receive your result.
 The best thing about this test is that it can be given on a computer and also on paper.

-There are various corporations that conduct TOEFL so select the one that is most convenient for you.
-You can choose to give a computer-based TOEFL or a paper-based TOEFL test.
+Various corporations conduct TOEFL so select the one that is most convenient for you.
+You can choose to take a computer-based TOEFL or a paper-based TOEFL test.
 The TOEFL score is valid for two years only.
 This language test is highly accepted in France.

-If you are not sure about your university, you can go over to this website and search whether your university accepts Duolingo or not.
+If you are not sure about your university, you can go over to this website and search whether your university accepts Duolingo.
 The Duolingo score is reported on a scale of 10 – 160 and a score above 110 is considered good.

 Now you know a great deal about the language requirements for international students for French universities and visas.
 Make sure you prepare well beforehand for these tests.
 Good Luck!

 We hope this article on language tests needed in France for international students is informative and helpful.
-You can also find more information on different European universities and scholarship opportunities on the Europe Scholarships Page!
+You can also find more information on European universities and scholarship opportunities on the Study in France and Available Programs for International Students pages.

 About the Author: Hyun Lee